Battle of Iñaquito: Forces

-The battle
+Battle

 The battle began with musket fire from the viceroy's side, which the rebels immediately responded to.
 As promised, the viceroy led his riders in an attack against Puelles; and so great was their momentum that the first spear knocked down a rider by the name of Alonso de Montalvo.
 The clash of both cavalries, almost equal in numbers, was violent.
 But Pizarro's musketeers came to tip the scales of the fight.
 When they arrived at one flank, they began to decimate their enemies with deadly accuracy.
 The combat between the infantries favored Pizarro's side, being superior in number.
 Benalcázar was wounded by several shots, while Juan de Guevara and Sánchez Dávila were both killed.

 With their leaders dead, the viceroy's infantry crumbled.
 The victorious rebel cavalry destroyed the enemy without compassion, while the musketeers did not cease fire.
 The viceroy, who valiantly fought in the left flank, was finally reached by a blow from Hernando de Torres (a resident of Arequipa), receiving a mortal wound in the head.
 At first, they did not identify him due to the indigenous uncu over his armor.
 However, a little while later he was recognized by a soldier and the news reached Benito Suárez de Carbajal, whose brother Illán had been murdered in Lima by the viceroy.
 For this reason Carbajal joined the battle, to kill the viceroy with his own hands and avenge the death of his brother.
 But he was held back by Pedro de Puelles, telling him that it was a rather base thing to go and kill a man who had already fallen.
 So Benito Suárez sent a black slave to finish the job.
 The viceroy was beheaded with a single blow, and the head was nailed and raised on a pike for all to see.
 Not content with this, Benito Suárez had the beard and mustache cut off, and used them to adorn his own hat; others imitated him, such as Juan de la Torre (called "The man from Madrid" to distinguish him from another man by the same name, one of the Famous Thirteen).